 To have effective community conversations, it’s important to get as many different kinds of people involved as possible.
 A program that involves a broad cross-section of the community is more likely to benefit the community as a whole.
 And, having a diverse mix of participants helps make for lively and rewarding dialogue.
+Use these tips to recruit dialogue participants from every part of your community.

 1. Review your recruitment goals.